You would be amazed at how many times I’ve heard someone say:

-6. Facilitate contacts between the people on your list and in your network.
+6. Facilitate contacts between the people on your list and in your team.

 The greatest network ever built isn’t Verizon or any other cell phone provider.
 It isn’t Coca Cola or any other food/beverage enterprise that has duplicated itself all over the world.